noahehall/multicloud/aws/services/Storage/storageGateway-volumeGateway.md

 - primary data is stored locally and your entire dataset is available for low latency access on premises while also asynchronously getting backed up to S3

+### snapshots

+- volumes can be asynchronously backed up as point-in-time snapshots of your volumes and stored in the cloud as EBS snapshots.
+- using the service’s native snapshot scheduler or by using the AWS Backup service
+- use it for disaster recovery using EBS snapshots or cached volume clones.

 ## considerations

 ## integrations

+### Backup

+- supports backup and restore of both cached and stored volumes
+- helps you centralize backup management, reduce your operational burden, and meet compliance requirements.